 Basic WordPress security measures prevent the most common simple breaches.
-WordPress-powered websites are far from being immune to hackers, although the latest release/s address many earlier security issues.
+WordPress-powered websites are far from being immune to hackers, although the latest release/s do address many earlier security issues.
 WordPress, like all other popular content management systems and forums such as phpBB, vBulletin, is a major target for hackers and spammers.
 Basic prophylactic measures need not be complicated or expensive.

 This article is not about fixing security violations.
 It’s about simple prophylactic measures most “non-technician” site owners take.
-This is not slick and professional security strategy, and there are some who will scoff at using “security by obscurity” as a primary tactic.
-However, even on a tight budget, the following 12 zero-dollar steps can and should be taken to minimise the possibility of attack.
+This is not a slick and professional security strategy, and there are some who will scoff at using “security by obscurity” as a primary tactic.
+However, even on a tight budget, the following 10 zero-dollar steps can and should be taken to minimise the possibility of attack.

 1 – Always Use the Current WordPress Version

-2 – Remove Primary Target Identifier
+2 – Remove WP Target Identifiers

 Remove the Powered by WordPress credit details in the footer of your website’s theme – e.g.; /wp-content/themes/the-current-theme/footer.php.
 This is the fastest way to reduce the chances of the ill-intentioned finding your site in the first place!
-Try it – do a search on Google for “Powered by WordPress” and you’ll get the picture… At time of writing, there are 106 million competing page opportunities out there for hackers!
+Try it – do a search on Google for “Powered by WordPress” and you’ll get the picture… At the time of writing, there are 106 million competing page opportunities out there for hackers!

-By all means give WordPress the credit they deserve – but you could do it on your links page, or make it a graphic/image link instead of text…
+By all means, give WordPress the credit they deserve – but you could do it on your links page, or make it a graphic/image link instead of text…

 Obviously, this immediately reveals the WordPress version used on the site.
 Since some versions are vulnerable to known security flaws, you’ve just told the hackers where they are best to start their evil work…